 "The Egyptian Revolution and Israel: the Sum of all Fears?", Leviathan.
 Vol. 1 Issue 2 (2011)

 “Yusuf Qaradawi’s Jihad”, The Guardian, 17 August 2009.

 Review of Jonathan Cook, Israel and the Clash of Civilisations, British Journal of Middle Eastern Studies, August 2009.

 I have a broad research interest in examining and theorising sources of societal agency in the politics and international relations of the Middle East.
 This builds on previous research on the role of intellectuals and social movements in Egyptian foreign policy toward Israel, and of Islamist groups in challenging and bolstering authoritarianism in Egypt; work historicising and contextualising ‘jihad’ as a socio-political phenomenon and research on the role of norms and identity in the International Relations of the Middle East.

-Since 2009 I have coordinated the British Society for Middle Eastern Studies (BRISMES) research network on Resistance, Representation and Identity and was until recently joint leader, with Dr Frederic Volpi of St. Andrews University, of a research network entitled 'People Power and State Power', funded by the Arts and Humanities Research Council (AHRC) and the Centre for the Advanced Study of the Arab World (CASAW).
+With Dr Frederic Volpi of St. Andrews University I coordinate the British Society for Middle Eastern Studies (BRISMES) research network on 'People Power and State Power: Religious and Political Dialogue in the Middle East and North Africa.'
+The network has attracted funding from the Arts and Humanities Research Council (AHRC), the British Academy and the Centre for the Advanced Study of the Arab World (CASAW).

 Topics interested in supervising

 I am interested in supervising PhD projects in any area of Middle Eastern politics or international relations, particularly topics related to Egypt, political Islam, foreign policy and the role of ideas.